ParadiseBotList/docs.paradisebots.net/docs/internal/community/certification.md

   7. Have an informative and detailed bot page on paradise bots.
   8. Have either a support server or website.
   9. Have a minimum of 10 functional commands
+  10. Posting Server and/or Shard Count stats to your bot page on paradise bots

 #### More Info about Requirements:
 * Public Definition (ie: Public DM Commands)